Welcome to Product Support, a column devoted to helping you get the most out of the stuff you already use.

 By default, whenever you sign into a Google service like Gmail, Chrome now also signs you into the browser itself (to sync passwords, browsing history, bookmarks and so on between devices).
 This is helpful if you’re jumping between different computers and phones a lot, but you might also want to use Gmail or Google Docs without attaching your identity to the Chrome browser you’re using.

-The answer is in Settings, under Advanced and then Allow Chrome sign-in.
+The answer is in Settings, under the You and Google page, then Sync and Google services and then Allow Chrome sign-in.
 With the toggle switch turned to Off, you can sign in and out of your Google account on the web, but avoid signing into Chrome and linking the browser to your account as well.

 The days of websites being static pages are long gone, and plenty of sites and online apps are going to want to access your webcam and microphone (for video calls perhaps) and your location (for maps and deliveries and so on).
 These permissions are granted on a site-by-site basis as they’re needed, but you can edit them from a master list too.

-On the Settings tab, click Advanced then Site settings.
+On the Settings tab, click Privacy and security, then Site settings.
 Choose a permission to see which sites have access, then revoke any permissions one by one, or block all requests of a certain type in one fell swoop.
 The same page lets you control which sites can display notifications on the desktop.

 Like other browsers, Chrome lets sites store cookies on your system: These small files keep logs of who you are and your preferences.
 Cookies might be used to remember your location on a weather site, for example, or to keep you signed in somewhere.
 Cookies known as third-party cookies can also be used by advertisers to track your browsing across multiple sites (which is why you might see ads for trainers or another specific product everywhere you go).

-Head to the Site settings screen (under Advanced from Settings), then click Cookies and site data: From here you can block cookies completely, or just block the more invasive third-party cookies.
+Head to the Site settings screen (under Privacy and security from Settings), then click Cookies and site data: From here you can block cookies completely, or just block the more invasive third-party cookies.

 If you really want to get extreme, you can toggle the Clear cookies and site data when you quit Chrome switch to On, and the browser effectively gets reset every time you close it down, so you get a clean slate in terms of site logins and targeted ads.

-If you don’t want this to happen, and would rather sites and apps didn’t run when Chrome was closed, open up the Settings tab then click Advanced, and turn the Continue running background apps when Google Chrome is closed toggle switch to Off.
+If you don’t want this to happen, and would rather sites and apps didn’t run when Chrome was closed, open up the Settings tab then click Privacy and security, then Site Settings, then Background sync, and turn off the setting for Allow recently closed sites to finish sending and receiving data.

 Chrome can support multiple search engines and sites very easily, so you can switch between searching Google, Amazon, Wikipedia and other places with just a few taps on the keyboard.
-To set this up, click Manage search engines from the Settings tab—you can use the search engines already listed or click Add to add a new one.
+To set this up, click You and Google tab, and scroll down to the Manage search engines tab—you can use the search engines already listed or click Add to add a new one.